Articles in this section

 This is identical to the user’s Primary Group.
 Users can belong to multiple Groups, each with a Productive Time Goal and Core Categories.
 In Activity Alignment, a user’s Primary Group determines which goal and Core Categories to apply to each user.

-If Core Categories are not configured for a user’s Primary Group, their Assessment will show as “Undetermined.”
-Admins can manually change a user's Primary Group on the user page.
-Learn more here.
+If Core Categories are not configured for a User’s Primary Group, their Assessment will show as “Undetermined.”
+Admins can manually change a User's Primary Group on the Users page.

 Productive Hours/Day